|Guide||♦||18 Triplogs||3 Topics|

 In 2009, the city of Phoenix paid $18 million for 240 acres of state land in the foothills northwest of Ahwatukee known as the South Mountain 620, to eventually be added into South Mountain Park.
-In April 2010 several yet to be named trails were constructed by volunteers that connect to existing South Mountain Park's trails, and open up the southwest corner of the park to hikers and mountain bikers.
+In April 2010 several yet-to-be-named trails were constructed by volunteers that connect to existing South Mountain Park's trails and open up the southwest corner of the park to hikers and mountain bikers.
 The trail names below are not official but are commonly used by hikers and bikers who frequent these trails.
 The city will name the trails on future maps, and this description may be updated at that time.

 In October 2010 I led a group of hikers starting from the western end of the park, at a parking area off Dusty Lane.
 Please be considerate when parking in this neighborhood.
-This is an unofficial access into the park suggested to me by a park ranger, since the western end of San Juan Road was closed inside the park.
-Note these trails can also be accesses from the 17th Ave and Thunderhill Drive trailhead.
+This is unofficial access into the park suggested to me by a park ranger, since the western end of San Juan Road was closed inside the park.
+Note these trails can also be accessed from the 17th Ave and Thunderhill Drive trailhead.

 Starting from our parking area, we followed the large power line road south 0.4 miles, then turned east onto an old mining road 0.9 miles to the National Trail at TP 45.
 This section of the hike is rather interesting since it is rarely used except by locals, and maybe the western end of the future South Mountain Freeway, which could cut through the western slopes of the park; let's hope this can be avoided.